noembryo/KoHighlights/docs/index.md

    ![10]

--  Rename group - allows to change the name of the Sync Group
+-  **Rename group** - Allows to change the name of the Sync Group

--  Sync group - same as the "Sync this group" button (9)
+-  **Sync group** - Same as the "Sync this group" button (9)

--  Load group items - will load all metadata files in a group in the Books view
+-  **Load group items** - Will load all metadata files in a group in the Books view

--  Copy Archived to group:
-<u>Caution!
-Using this feature will overwrite all highlights in the group files with the archived version stored in KH database.</u>
-This feature can also be used when you edited the archived version of the book, and you want to propagate it to all devices.
+-  **Copy Archived to group** - <u>Caution!
+Using this feature will overwrite all highlights in the group files with the archived version stored in KH database.</u> This feature can also be used when you edited the archived version of the book, and you want to propagate it to all devices.

--  Delete selected - same as the "Delete" button (3).
+-  **Delete selected** - Same as the "Delete" button (3).

 ### Creating a New (blank) Sync Group